mrusme/reader/README.md

 highlighted text on the command line.
 In addition, `reader` renders embedded images from that page as colored block-renders on the terminal as well.

-### Installation
+## Installation

 ```
 go install github.com/mrusme/reader@latest
 ```

-If the above fails, then the following should work :
+If the above fails, then the following should work:

 ```
 git clone https://github.com/mrusme/reader.git
 cd reader
 go install
 ```

 ## Usage